jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I was right to.
 They were good ideas.
 I figured out how to solve a problem and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives.
 All I did was enable worker-to-worker collaboration with an app that was virtually free.
 Why wouldn't I want to tell people about the theory behind it?

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me).
 But to the layers of bureaucrats, lawyers, managers, and executives who were well paid to meet, discuss, delegate about "garbage problems."
 They were holdovers from the obsessive management of the Industrial Age.

  I went against all they stood for; solving industry problems was asking them to fire themselves.

  Worse, I was asking them to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

 In retrospect, what I encountered was pure antagonism.
-The enemy of the middle class.
-The philosophy of the Industrial Age as it takes its last stand against human evolution.

-All my app did was replace a few dozen fax machines with an online app.
-If the car adjusters had just used it themselves, nobody "above" would have even noticed.

-Society would have.
-Because car insurance claims would have gotten processed far faster and cheaper.
-But instead of getting an upgrade, our nation was forced to keep waiting on hold and pay the price for increasing insurance costs.
-All because a small group of middlemen wanted to defend their power.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 The antagonists believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
 But I didn't realize how strongly the Internet Age was being held back.
 Antagonists do a good job masking their self-interest with self-righteous rules.
 In their eyes, I wasn't an innovator helping his society win the game.
-I was just an extra stepping out of his place in the hierarchy.
+I was just an "uppity extra."

 I don't want to dwell on my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
 If I had won this battle for the Internet Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
-Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life- are being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.
-This small group of people is making decisions with our development that aren't there's to make.
+Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.
+This small group of people is making decisions that aren't there's to make.

 To help us win the game, we need to level the playing field.
 So, I learned my lessons and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "1969" way of life.
 They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in a mass-collaboration economy.
 Being held back from this brighter future is why our jobs are often bullshit, and our lives can be so unhappy.

 To improve our days then, the people need Techvolution.
-A new ruling philosophy that says improving our society is the only rule that matters.
+A new ruling philosophy that says improving our society is our right and our duty.

 ## To Upgrade Our Civilization We Need To Reach for the Tools